-Liability Insurance
+Liability Insurance:

 At the present time, students are not asked to obtain personal liability insurance.
 The University carries a liability plan covering students in their approved practicum settings, but only during the specific periods of registration for that course.
-However, students may schedule practicum hours outside specific periods of registration for that course providing they hold personal liability insurance and have permission to do so.
+However, students may schedule practicum hours outside specific periods of registration for that course providing they hold personal liability insurance and have permission from Viterbo and the clinical agency to do so.